fanglab/nanodisco/README.md

 nanodisco binning -r reference/metagenome.fasta -s dataset/methylation_profile_MGM1_motif.RDS -b MGM1_motif -o analysis/binning
 nanodisco plot_binning -r reference/metagenome.fasta -u analysis/binning/methylation_binning_MGM1_motif.RDS -b MGM1_motif -o analysis/binning -a reference/motif_binning_annotation.RDS --MGEs_file dataset/list_MGE_contigs.txt
 ```
 In this example, the current differences file (`metagenome_subset_difference.RDS`) was generated on a mouse gut microbiome nanopore sequencing dataset, MGM1 from the preprint, using `nanodisco difference`.
-This examples correspond to the procedure refered to as guided methylation binning where methylation motifs were already *de novo* discovered. **Runtime is \~10 min with 4 threads** and \~4 Gb of memory used.
+This examples correspond to the procedure refered to as guided methylation binning where methylation motifs were already *de novo* discovered. **Runtime is \~10 min with 4 threads** and \~4 GB of memory used.

 ## Documentation
 For a comprehensive description of `nanodisco` including installation guide, and a detailed tutorial, please consult the [complete documentation][Full Documentation].